 Prohibited Method.
 Any method so described on the Prohibited List.

 Prohibited Substance.
-Any substance so described on the Prohibited List.
+Any substance, or class of substance, so described on the Prohibited List.

 Provisional Hearing.
-For purposes of Article 7.6, an expedited abbreviated hearing occurring prior to a hearing under Article 8 that provides the Cricketer or Cricketer Support Personnel with notice and an opportunity to be heard in either written or oral form.
+For purposes of Article 7.7, an expedited abbreviated hearing occurring prior to a hearing under Article 8 that provides the Cricketer or Cricketer Support Person with notice and an opportunity to be heard in either written or oral form.

 Provisional Suspension.
 See Consequences, above.

 Review Board.A standing panel appointed by the BCCI, consisting of persons with medical, technical and/or legal experience in anti-doping, to perform the functions assigned to the Review Board in the Rules.
+Further persons may be co-opted into the Review Board on a case-by-case basis, where there is a need for their specific expertise and/or experience.
 Each member of the Review Board panel shall be independent of the BCCI, which may provide reasonable compensation and reimbursement of expenses to such members.